simonhw/gardening-services/README.md

     ```
     ensuring you replace `<publishable-key>` and `<secret-key>` with the respective keys you copied above.
 4. Click the **Webhooks** heading and click **Add Endpoint** on the right-hand side of the screen.
-5. Paste in the url of your local website and append the address with `checkout/wh/`.
+5. Paste in the URL of your local website and append the address with `checkout/wh/`.
 6. Under **Select events to listen to**, tick **Select all events**.
 7. At the bottom of this list, click **Add Endpoint**.
 8. On your new webhook's page, click **Reveal** under Signing secret at the top of the page and copy the key.
-9. In `env.py` add this key using the following format:
+9. In `env.py`, add this key using the following format:
     ```python
     os.environ['STRIPE_WH_SECRET'] = '<signing-secret>'
     ```